 - A. Section 9510 et seq. establishes procedures and provisions to achieve the timely abandonment of applicable oil and gas related activities and land uses, and following the abandonment, the timely and proper removal of applicable oil and gas facilities (including wells, equipment and gas-related structures), reclamation and remediation of host sites, and final disposition of pipelines, in compliance with applicable laws and permits.
 This Section also establishes procedures for abandonment and re-abandonment of individual well(s), in compliance with applicable laws and permits, where oil and gas operations will be continuing at the oil and gas site.
 Finally, this Section establishes redevelopment procedures for non-oil and gas activities. - B. The procedures ensure appropriate due process in differentiating idled from abandoned facilities and protecting the vested rights of permittees while also ensuring that sites with no reasonable expectation of restarting are removed, in compliance with the intent of abandonment permits.
-These procedures also ensure a process for abandoning or re-abandonment of sites where oil and gas operations will continue on the site, as well as procedures for restoration and redevelopment of a site to other uses.
+These procedures also ensure a process for abandoning or reabandonment of sites where oil and gas operations will continue on the site, as well as procedures for restoration and redevelopment of a site to other uses at the end of the economic life of oil and gas production.